ICOnator/ICOnator-FAQ/README.md

 * What will happen with unsold tokens?
 * In which stage of development the project is, and what is the future roadmap?
 * I'm interested in working on the `[PLEASE_FILL]` project, how can I contribute?
+* Which countries can participate in the ICO?
+* Can I participate if I hold a US green card?
+* What is the minimum age for participation?

 ## Contribute